ab22375/docs_to_markdown/README.md

 3. **Memory issues with large PDFs**:
    - Use `--no-parallel` to process files sequentially
    - Consider processing large files individually

+4. **Pydantic deprecation warnings**:
+   - These warnings come from marker-pdf's dependencies using Pydantic v1 style
+   - They don't affect functionality and will be fixed when upstream libraries update

 ## Contributing